Every

 Career improvement isn't a vague claim.
 When you calculate the PR-to-PR percentage drop for every athlete in the cohort, you see the same story in four different events.

-The typical winter series participant drops 17 seconds off their 800, more than half a minute off their mile, over a minute off their two mile, and more than three minutes off their 5K over their high school career.
+The typical winter series participant drops 18 seconds off their 800, more than half a minute off their mile, over a minute off their two mile, and nearly three minutes off their 5K over their high school career.

 "If you run the series for two-plus seasons, improvement isn't the exception — it's the baseline."